 This is a strange love story if there ever was one, but even though the main characters act weird and elicit laughter at times, there is still obvious respect for them.
 Comments have been made that the depiction of the relationship doesn’t feel modern, and again it’s up to the single viewer, whether the film feels timeless or dated.
 It is undoubtedly a work of a director who doesn’t worry about ticking all the boxes that might appeal to an audience more worried about what’s topical than anything else.
 Thus the Golden Bear came as a huge surprise but also felt well deserved.
 It’s not the kind of film that typically receives awards.

 When I later returned to Enyedi’s previous films, I appreciated them more than before.
 The opportunity to see them on a big screen during the retrospective held by Nowe Horyzonty in 2018 enhanced those impressions.
-Thanks to the success of On body and Soul, her upcoming film is already in the works.
+Thanks to the success of On Body and Soul, her upcoming film is already in the works.
 It will be an adaptation of Milán Füst’s most famous book, The story of my wife (A feleségem története).

-It is an international production with Léa Seydoux and Gjis Naber playing the leading roles.
+It is an international production with Léa Seydoux and Gijs Naber playing the leading roles.
 Füst is, of course, no stranger to the director since she made the short Téli hádjarat (Winter Warfare) in 1991 based on some of his texts.
 It will be her sixth feature within 30 years.
 I can’t wait to see the finished result, and hopefully, her films will become more frequent in the future.